 Several exceptions to this rule apply.
 For example, it is not illegal for a minor to be in a bar if:

-Also, it's not a illegal for a minor to be in a public place that sells or provides alcohol if that place is a civic center, convention center, sports arena, bowling center, drug store, grocery store, boat, airplane, or other public place described in Indiana Code Section 7.1-5-7-11.
+Also, it's not illegal for a minor to be in a public place that sells or provides alcohol if that place is a civic center, convention center, sports arena, bowling center, drug store, grocery store, boat, airplane, or other public places (listed in statute).
+(Ind.
+Code §§ 7.1-5-7-10, -11.)

-If you are under the age 21 and found operating a motor vehicle with a blood alcohol concentration (BAC) of .02% or more, your driver's license will be suspended for one year.
+If you are under the age 21 and found operating a motor vehicle with a blood alcohol concentration (BAC) of .02% or more but less than .08%, your driver's license will be suspended for one year.
 You will be subject to the following penalties before the Indiana Bureau of Motor Vehicles (BMV) will reinstate your license:

-Anyone who is caught intentionally furnishing or selling an alcoholic beverage to a minor will be charged with the following:
+Anyone who is caught intentionally furnishing or selling an alcoholic beverage to a minor can be charged with the following.

 It is against the law to employ a minor in any place that furnishes or sells alcoholic beverages for consumption on or off the premises of a licensed establishment.
 Violators will be charged with a Class B misdemeanor offense and the penalties include:

-The exceptions to this law includes the following:
+The exceptions to this law include the following:

-To learn more about the MIP laws, read Title 7.1, Article 5, Chapter 7 Indiana Code.
 If you are facing MIP charges in Indiana, contact a criminal defense lawyer for legal advice.
+A criminal defense attorney can help you navigate the criminal justice system and protect your rights.